Buy-to-Let Jargon Buster

 This is the interest rate change which occurs when the initial mortgage deal period on a fixed rate expires.
 With an SVR, monthly payments could change going up or down depending on the rate.

-This rate changes and is entirely up to the lender but note that it may be impacted by the Bank of England’s interest rate.
+This rate changes and is entirely up to the lender but usually it is related to the Bank of England’s base rate.

 Tenancy Agreement

 A contract between a landlord and tenant establishing the terms of their rental agreement.
 These are usually written up and put in order before the landlord begins to let out their property.
-Information is given to the tenant showing what they are responsible, while they are renting out the property.
+Information is given to the tenant showing what they are responsible for while they are renting the property.

 Tenants in Common (TIC)

-When tenants have joint ownership of a property each individual owns a distinctive share of the property.
-In the event of a tenant who owns a share passes away, the ownership of the tenant passes down to their beneficiaries in accordance with their will.
+When speaking of Tenants in Common, ‘Tenants’ refers to the owners of the property, rather than tenants in the modern sense.
+When two or more entities (individuals or companies) have joint ownership of a property, each individual owns a distinct share of the property.
+This could be an equal or unequal share.
+In the event of a co-owner who owns a share passes away, the ownership of the passes down to their beneficiaries in accordance with their will.
+Ownership will not automatically be transferred to the other owners.

 Tenants Fees Act